Management Accounts: How to Prepare Management Accounts?

 How do management accounts differ from statutory accounts?

-Management accounts differ from statutory accounts in a number of ways.
+Management Accounting differs from statutory accounting in a number of ways.
 For instance, unlike management accounts, statutory accounts do not give much importance to the financial details and are utilized for the purpose of satisfying third parties rather than internal management (potential investors, HMRC, Companies House etc.).
 Management accounts, on the other hand, take the minutest financial details under its radar and are used to provide you with a granular picture of your business performance over the months.

 Statutory accounts are to be provided to HMRC at the end of every tax year but management accounts are not required to be provided by the business.

 The main reason we lay emphasis on using management accounts is that because they have a bespoke design as per business needs and are always up to date.
 As management accounts are prepared on a monthly or quarterly basis, they have the potential to reflect the true state of your business.
-On the other hand, statutory accounts are comprised of outdated data as it is usually prepared on an annual basis, therefore, it is not the best basis for a business owner to rely simply on their statutory accounts to make effective decisions.
+On the other hand, statutory accounts are comprised of outdated data as it is usually prepared on an annual basis, therefore, it is not the best basis for a business owner to rely simply on their statutory accounts for better decision making.

 How can accountants help you prepare management accounts?